 You’ll be working in teams of 6-8 fellow student volunteers and your paired charity.
 Each team will be supported by the LSE Volunteer Centre, LSE Careers, other relevant departments within the LSE, an LSE alumni mentor and their partnered charity.
 The Volunteer Centre has created a programme which is structured and supportive.
-We suggest an itinerary for each week and will provide regular support sessions for the teams.
+We suggest an itinerary for each week and will provide regular support sessions and resources for the teams.

 We welcome applications from all students at the LSE.
 We are particularly keen to reach people who may find access to volunteering challenging for reasons related to an unfamiliarity with it, uncertainty regarding what to do, and time pressures resulting from doing something very different from one’s studies whilst working towards a degree.

 No. Applicants who do have expertise in these areas are encouraged to apply and their experience will be very valuable.
 At the same time, we are very keen to hear from people who would like to develop their skills in these areas and/or can offer different skill-sets.
 Skill development is something which we hope to facilitate; particular skills are not prerequisites for signing up.
 A collaborative attitude and a desire to make a difference, however, are necessary!

 This programme is open to all current students at the LSE.
 Each team will be comprised of students from different degrees and degree levels and we pledge diversity in all respects.